electrical-and-electronic-measurement/EasyEIS-with-SMU/README.md

-# Electrochemical impedance spectroscopy using a source measure unit
+# EasyEIS: A software tool to perform electrochemical impedance spectroscopy using a source measure unit

 Electrochemical impedance spectroscopy (EIS) is a powerful tool for monitoring rechargeable batteries through the state of charge and state of health estimation.
 In practical applications, EIS may be computed using ad-hoc electronics embedded in the final product.
 The accuracy of these custom impedance measurement systems must be validated against laboratory instrumentation.